How it Works: Recharge to Google Analytics connection

 The connection automatically adds tracking for the following events:

-Read the full guide to tracking subscription lifecycle events in Google Analytics (and GA4) with Littledata.
+Read the full guide to tracking subscription lifecycle events in Google Analytics with Littledata.
 The guide includes details about event naming conventions in Segment and Google Analytics.

 All the steps needed in tracking and linking the customer journey on a Headless storefront are highlighted in our Headless Demo.